Renewables

 Share

-Croatia increased all the most important targets in its updated National Energy and Climate Plan for the period 2021-2030.
+Croatia increased all the most important targets in its updated National Energy and Climate Plan for 2021-2030.
 The share of renewable energy sources in energy consumption grew from 36.4% to 42.5%.

-European Union member states are obligated to produce national energy and climate plans (NECPs) with the main goals for the two segments and measures to achieve them.
+European Union member states are obligated to produce national energy and climate plans (NECPs) that set the main goals for the two segments and include measures to achieve them.

 Governments were supposed to submit their draft updates last summer.
-Original NECPs were approved by the European Commission in 2019.
+The European Commission approved the original NECPs in 2019.
 The deadline to submit the final updated documents was June 30 of this year.

 Croatia has now completed the final version and launched a public debate.